BACKGROUND

 MONTHLY HIGHLIGHTS:

-Government Employment, a consistent performer, registered another increase, 2.3 percent, its fourteenth since last September.
-Private Service-Producing Employment, which reflects non-government, non-goods producing employment that improved every month last year, saw its growth accelerate to 1.9 percent in October.
-US Consumer Sentiment improved sharply again, rising at a double-digit rate in October.
-What had been a consistent area of weakness related to housing, Single-Unit Permits, or new home construction, surged by 20.6 percent relative to last October, its eighth increase in nine months.
-My ongoing concerns with longer-term unemployment continued in October.
-Benefit Exhaustions, which reflects long-term unemployment, has now increased at double-digit rates every month since last April, rising by 11.7 percent in October.
+Government Employment, a consistent performer, registered another increase, 2.1 percent, its fifteenth since last September.
+Private Service-Producing Employment, which reflects non-government, non-goods-producing employment that improved every month last year, saw its growth remain at 2.0 percent in November.
+US Consumer Sentiment improved sharply again, rising at a double-digit rate.
+What had been a consistent area of improvement of late related to housing, Single-Unit Permits, or new home construction, fell this month (-4.9%), its first yearly decline since March.
+Ongoing concerns with longer-term unemployment continued in November as Benefit Exhaustions, which reflects long-term unemployment, rose by 45.2 percent, its sixth consecutive double-digit increase.

 Monthly CCI Values (red = contraction)